hoangnguyen2809/hoangnguyen2809.github.io/_pages/about.md

   - /about.html
 ---

-Hey there!

-I'm Hoang, a 4th year Computer Science student at Simon Fraser University.
-I am passionate about Cybersecurity and am actively pursuing my career path in the field.
+Hi, I’m Hoang — a recent Computer Science graduate from Simon Fraser University with a strong interest in Cybersecurity.
+I'm actively developing my skills and looking for opportunities to grow in the field.

 I am open to work.
 You can reach me out at my email [hvn3@sfu.ca](hvn3@sfu.ca) or on discord [#noid68](https://discordapp.com/users/518071232848068608) for fastest response time.